Coaching Digital Learning:

 - Develop and share a personal coaching plan to support your school/district's digital/blended learning culture.

-- Explore the potential of OER web-based tools to enhance your Professional Learning Network (PLN) and knowledge base as a coach, as well as facilitate connections with educators worldwide;
+- EXPLORE the potential of web-based tools to enhance your Professional Learning Network (PLN) and knowledge base as a coach, as well as facilitate connections with educators worldwide;

 Complete the registration survey to provide information about yourself, your school or district, and your goals for participating in the Coaching Digital Learning MOOC-Ed.